Ridrik/DroneLab-Demo/docs/actuators.md

 # Actuator Model

 Actuators are a core feature in enabling the dynamics and controlability of a vehicle.
 This software simulates the actuator motors following base motor dynamics and ESC commands.
 This is used, in turn, both for the dynamics integration, and optionally for firmware-like internal control.
-Two main submodels are used for the motor dynamics, as well as the simulation of physical properties such Temperature or shutdown feature.
-This document briefly summarizes both models below.
+Two main submodels are used, which affects both the ESC commanding and the physical quantities simulated.
+This document briefly summarizes both models below, as well as the common motor dynamics.

 ---

-### 3.1.
+### 1.1.
 Open-Loop ESC Model

 This is the simpler model.